 Volunteering your time is a rewarding way to contribute to the crucial work of our local hunger relief organizations.
 Our Community Food Partners—PORCH, TABLE, OCIM, and IFC—all rely on volunteers to help collect, sort, bag, and deliver the thousands of pounds of food needed to feed the children and families served by their programs.
 It takes hundreds of volunteers to meet the daily, weekly, and monthly commitments of these organizations to provide hunger relief in our community.
-Weaver Street Market began its Volunteer Reward program to encourage our owners and shoppers to volunteer for one or more of these local organizations.
+Weaver Street Market encourages our owners and shoppers to volunteer.
 Most likely, you’ll see old friends and make new ones!

 TABLE depends on volunteers to prepare, pack, and deliver bags to kids every week, as well as to collect food, plan, and volunteer at special events, assist with PR, and much more.
 Learn more on their website at https://www.tablenc.org/community-member or contact TABLE at email@example.com.

-We need volunteers to help us sort and bag the fresh produce donated through the “Bags of Fresh Produce” for the PORCH campaign.
+We need volunteers to help us sort and bag the fresh produce donated to PORCH through the Round Up! campaign.
 The volunteers meet on a Tuesday each month from 4:30 to 6 PM at the Food House at 437 Dimmocks Mill Rd, Suite 10, Hillsborough.
 To sign up as a volunteer, please contact Brenda at email@example.com.